thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/culture/Allowing_Riddle.md

 ---
+collection: Harrypedia
-title: "The Society that Allowed Riddle"
+title: The Society that Allowed Riddle
-author: "Luke Schierer"
+author: Luke Schierer
 ---

 Like other fan fiction writers before me, I am curious about how [Riddle] came to